 Some rooms contain sleeper sofas for families, and a third floor room not as luxuriously appointed also welcomes families.
 There is a restaurant on site serving breakfast included in the rate as well as dinner offered a la carte.
 The dining room walls are covered in portraits of Queen Elizabeth and other Berkshire cottages: The Mount, Blantyre, and Ventfort Hall.

 The Seven Hills Inn is a Gilded Age home with a motel building on property.
 It’s perfect for those wanting to be near everything without resorting to budget motels along Route 7.
+It underwent a grand scale room renovation in 2019.
 A simple pool rests at the foot of its back yard.
 A bountiful breakfast buffet is included in the rates.

 Hotel Chains in the Berkshires

 Marriott and Hilton have properties along the main routes in the Berkshires, too.
 These work well with their complimentary breakfasts and onsite pools, but they come at premium rate, often around $300 per night during high season.
 Standouts include the Fairfield Inn Berkshires, The Courtyard Marriott Lenox Berkshires, The Hilton Garden Inn Lenox.

 What to Do and Where to Eat in the Berkshires